dellis23/django-wordpress-auth/README.rst

 Introduction
 ============

-Allows for access in Django to a Wordpress installation for checking for things like login status and roles / capabilities.
+Allows for access in Django to a WordPress installation for checking for things like login status and roles / capabilities.

 Requirements